Learn at the Museum

 The Museum offers educational programs for all ages.

-In the new Museum, we continue to offer a wide range of programming for all ages—from early childhood initiatives and Summer Art Camp, to our Adult Studio, live dance and musical performances, gallery talks, and more.
+We aim to offer a wide range of programming for all ages—from early childhood initiatives and Summer Art Camp to our Adult Studio, live dance and musical performances, gallery talks, and more.

-Check back here often for an ongoing schedule of outreach initiatives including preschool storytime at local libraries, pop-up exhibitions and related programs, and art travel excursions.
+Check back here often for an ongoing schedule of outreach initiatives including Tot time, makerspace, pop-up exhibitions and related programs.

 For Adults